A Note on Parallel Distinguishability of two Quantum Operations: Final Remark

 \section{Final Remark}

 It would be nice to affirm the sufficiency of the Conjecture 1.4 for $N > 10$.
-Ideally, one can describe a nontrivial nonnegative solution of the linear system for every positive integer $N$.
+Ideally, one can describe a non-trivial nonnegative solution of the linear system for every positive integer $N$.
 One may also consider finding an existence proof.
-In this connection, one may consider the theor we may consider the following approach to the problem, namely, finding a rank one orthogonal projection $\bv\bv^* \in M_{3^N}$ such that
+In this connection, we have the following proposition.
+We will continue to use the notation $C_{\alpha,N}$ and consider the reduced system $C_{\alpha,N}\by = 0$.